-If you believe that looking at the statements your accountant sends once a year is good enough chances are you aren’t measuring the ROI of your marketing activities.
-And how can you increase something you don’t measure?
+If you believe that looking at the statements your accountant sends once a year is good enough review of your finances, chances are you aren’t paying attention to the ROI of your marketing activities.
+How will you improve something you don’t measure?

 Entrepreneurs that don't compute the ROI of their marketing activities usually don't scale their business well.
 But even that’s not enough.

 For now we’ll focus on how to measure ROI.
-This formula will tell you if your business is scalable:
+The formula below will tell you if your business is scalable:

 A business with a negative marketing ROI is like a cleaning product made 100% out of car oil, it will only make a bigger mess the more you use it.
-If you can add significantly more customers without increasing your costs proportionally, your business will be "scalable" and become more and more profitable as it grows.
+If you can add significantly more customers without increasing your costs proportionally, your business will be "scalable", it will become more and more profitable as it grows.

 As mentioned earlier, scaling means when revenue increases without a substantial increase in resources.
-Think about it this way, someone who is scaling their business efficiently will see:
+Think about it this way, someone who is scaling their business efficiently will experience: